vtexdocs/dev-portal-content/docs/release-notes/correction-in-events-sent-to-facebook-business-extension.md

 | Initiate Checkout    | ⚠️  |
 | Purchase              | ✅  |

-:white-check-mark: **We have adjusted our app's architecture to fix this issue, so that events won't be triplicated anymore.**
+✅ **We have adjusted our app's architecture to fix this issue, so that events won't be triplicated anymore.**

 Due to this correction, users might see an expressive change change in the number of events received, since the numbers of events will decrease from now on.
 This is the expected behavior.